isx45128227/MongoVsPostgres/documentacio.md

 #### RETWEETS
 `CREATE INDEX id_usuari3_idx ON retweets(id_usuari_retweet);`

 `CREATE INDEX id_tweet4_idx ON retweets (id_tweet);`

 #### HASHTAGSTWEETS
 `CREATE INDEX id_tweet5_idx ON hashtagstweets (id_tweet);`

 `CREATE INDEX id_hashtag_idx ON hashtagstweets (id_hashtag);`

 #### SEGUIDORS
 `CREATE INDEX id_usuariseguit_idx ON seguidors(id_usuari_seguit);`

 `CREATE INDEX id_usuariseguidor_idx ON seguidors(id_usuari_seguidor);`

 After adding the indexes we are ready to create _json_ files.
 We just need to follow the next steps:

-* This command obtain users data and redirects the output to a file, so as to have all users information (user password is **jupiter**).
+* Obtain users data and redirect the output to a file, so as to have all users information (user password is **jupiter**).

 `psql -p 5432 -U postgres -d twitter -c 'SELECT row_to_json(users) FROM (SELECT id_usuari,nom,cognoms,password,username,telefon,data_alta,descripcio,ciutat,url,idioma,email,(SELECT array_to_json(array_agg(row_to_json(followers))) FROM (SELECT data_seguidor,id_usuari_seguidor FROM seguidors WHERE id_usuari=id_usuari_seguit) followers) as seguidors FROM usuaris) users ORDER BY users.id_usuari;' > /tmp/users.json`

-* This command obtain tweets data and redirects the output to a file, so as to have all tweets information (user password is **jupiter**).
+* Obtain tweets data and redirect the output to a file, in order2 to have all tweets information (user password is **jupiter**).

 `psql -p 5432 -U postgres -d twitter -c 'SELECT row_to_json(tweets) FROM
     (SELECT id_tweet AS "_id",